Field Trips & Short Courses

 We're honored to welcome experts from various professions who see Swanton Valley as a great location to host short courses, workshops and field demonstrations.
 Courses include Fluvial Geomorphology offered by Wildland Hydrology's David Rosgen, Salmonid Restoration Foundation field tours, "Coho Salmon and Steelhead Enhancement Projects on Santa Cruz County's North Coast," and an on-site horse facility waste water management design demonstration site.
 We encourage interested professionals to contact us with new ideas for field-based learning and skills training.

-Cal Poly courses such as Sustainable Forestry & Environmental Practices, Sustainable Rangeland & Livestock Management and Field Vertebrate Zoology: Field Techniques in Wildlife Ecology are also offered.
+Cal Poly courses such as Sustainable Forestry & Environmental Practices and Field Vertebrate Zoology: Field Techniques in Wildlife Ecology are also offered.

 Swanton Pacific Ranch welcomes hands-on learning.
 As an integral component to the ranch's living and learning laboratory, we work hard to provide opportunities for learning and discovery.
 Instructors are encouraged to utilize the ranch to its fullest educational extent.
 Recognized for its high biodiversity, the Swanton Valley represents approximately 20% of California's native botanicals, rare and endangered species, conserved lands and sustainably managed resource use across a mosaic landscape.